eeeds/kitchenware-classification/README.md

 Working on [tf-serving-connect.ipynb](notebooks/tf-serving-connect.ipynb).

 I'll try with an amazon picture.
-It looks like it's working because it was predicting well.
+It looks like it's working because it is predicting well.
 ## Testing as a docker-container
 ```sh
     docker run -it --rm `